jarcane/BlueBox/README.md

 Additional documentation for the VIOLET language is available in LyX, PDF, and xHTML formats.

+### Documentation

+The current specification for VIOLET can be found here: http://jarcane.github.io/BlueBox/violet.html

 ### Licensing

 All code except where otherwise indicated is released under the GPL v3.